box/developer.box.com/content/guides/box-mcp/self-hosted/index.md

 Follow these instructions to start using Box MCP Sever with Cursor:

-1. Open Cursor app.
+1. Open the Cursor app.
 2. Click the cog icon located in the right-top corner to open settings.
-3. Within the Cursor Settings tab, select `MCP`.
+3. Select `MCP` within the Cursor Settings tab.
-4. Click the `Add new global MCP server` button, this will open the `mcp.json` file.
+4. Click the `Add new global MCP server` button.
+This opens the `mcp.json` file.
-5. Paste the following JSON with updated values with your local setup:
+5. Update the values with your local setup and paste the following JSON:

 ```json
 {